WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: WAIC-Optimized Weight (WOW) Gating Strategy

-where $f(y_i \mid \theta)$ is the density function of $y_i$, and the expectation and variance are computed with respect to the posterior distribution $p(\theta \mid D, D_h)$ given by Eq.~(\ref{eq: post.final}).
+where $f(y_i \mid \theta)$ is the density function of $y_i$, and the expectation and variance are computed with respect to the posterior distribution $p(\theta \mid D, D_h)$.
 By evaluating WAIC as a function of the borrowing weight $w_h$, we determine whether adaptive integration of historical data $D_h$ improves the model's ability to capture the true data-generating process of $D$.

 Evaluating WAIC across all values of \( w_h \) in \([0,1]\) can pose computational challenges.
-However, the following key result allows significant simplifications for determining the borrowing region.
+The following result shows that, for the purpose of the WOW gating decision, it is sufficient to compare the two boundary cases corresponding to no borrowing and full borrowing. \begin{theorem}[Minimization of WAIC] \yx For independent datasets \(D\) and \(D_h\), \(\text{WAIC}\) in Eq.~(\ref{eq: WAIC1}) is a concave quadratic function of the posterior mixture weight \(w_h^*\).
+Since \(w_h^*\) is a monotone transformation of the prior borrowing weight \(w_h\) that maps \([0,1]\) onto itself, the WAIC-based gating decision reduces to comparing the boundary cases \(w_h=0\) and \(w_h=1\).\xx \end{theorem}

-\begin{theorem}[Minimization of WAIC] For independent datasets \( D \) and \( D_h \), the \(\text{WAIC}\) in Eq.~(\ref{eq: WAIC}) for a Bayesian mixture model with borrowing weight \( w_h \) is a quadratic concave function of \( w_h \).
-Consequently, \(\text{WAIC}\) achieves its minimum at either \( w_h = 0 \) or \( w_h = 1 \). \end{theorem} The proof is provided in Supplement Section~A.
+The proof is provided in Supplementary Materials Section~A. \yx This result implies that the WOW gate can be constructed by comparing the no-borrowing model, $w_h=0$, with the full-borrowing model, $w_h=1$. \xx Given $D_h$, we define the borrowing exclusion region $\Omega_0$ for $D$ as:

-This result implies that the gating decision reduces to a simple comparison between the no-borrowing model ($w_h=0$) and and the full-borrowing model ($w_h=1$).
-Given $D_h$, we define the borrowing exclusion region $\Omega_0$ for $D$ as:
+which is a compact subset of the sample space $\Omega$. \yx When $D \in \Omega_0$, the no-borrowing model is preferred because borrowing does not improve predictive performance.
+When $D \in \Omega \setminus \Omega_0$, borrowing is considered admissible.
+This does not imply that full pooling is appropriate; rather, a downstream mixture-prior method is still used to determine the amount of borrowing.

-which is a compact subset of the sample space $\Omega$.
-When $D \in \Omega_0$, the no-borrowing model (\( w_h = 0 \)) is preferred, as borrowing does not improve predictive performance.
-Conversely, when $D \in \Omega \setminus \Omega_0$, borrowing is potentially beneficial, and an adaptive weighting strategy can then be applied to determine the appropriate extent of borrowing.
+Algorithm~\ref{alg:WOW} summarizes the proposed WOW-assisted gating-and-borrowing procedure.
+When the WOW gate supports borrowing, the prespecified downstream borrowing rule is applied with its corresponding weight; otherwise, the borrowing weight is set to zero.
+Thus, WOW can be viewed as a truncated borrowing rule that retains the downstream borrowing weight when the gate supports compatibility and truncates it to zero otherwise.